 \section{Abstract}

-We examine the implications of the recently proposed Geometric Masking scenario for the Active Galactic Nuclei (AGN) Unification Scheme, the blazar sequence, and broader blazar phenomenology, and evaluate its consistency with recent observations.
-Phase-resolved analysis of PKS 2155$-$304 indicates that extreme GeV spectral hardening events are locked to the trough of its $\sim 1.7$\,yr quasi-periodic oscillation, suggesting that high-flux states are dominated by a soft, geometrically amplified envelope that outshines an underlying hard core.
-Independent support comes from the detection of TeV emission in the FSRQs S5~1027+74 and 3C~273 when integrating over low-flux states, revealing hard spectra that are difficult to reconcile with a purely cooling-dominated interpretation.
-We suggest that Doppler boosting preferentially enhances the soft component when the jet is closely aligned, creating a visibility bias that extends the AGN Unification Scheme and introduces a geometric modulation layer within the blazar sequence.
-In this framework, low-flux states correspond to windows of geometric transparency rather than intrinsic quiescence, and misaligned systems act as largely unmasked laboratories of particle acceleration.
-The scenario indicates that the duty cycle of extreme acceleration in AGN jets may be higher than inferred from flux-selected observations.
+I explore the theoretical implications of the Geometric Masking scenario for AGN Unification and the blazar sequence.
+In PKS 2155$-$304, GeV spectral hardening appears locked to its $\sim 1.7$\,yr quasi-periodic oscillation trough, suggesting high-flux states are dominated by a soft, geometrically amplified envelope that masks an underlying hard core.
+While this foundational mechanism builds on observations of coexisting emission regions (Madero \& Domínguez 2026) and phase-locked spectral hardening (Domínguez et al. 2026), here I propose hypothetical extensions that fall outside the scope of those works.
+I propose that Doppler boosting preferentially enhances this soft component in closely aligned jets.
+This visibility bias could extend AGN Unification and introduce a geometric modulation layer to the blazar sequence.
+Under this speculative framework, low-flux states represent windows of geometric transparency, and misaligned systems act as naturally unmasked laboratories.
+Consequently, the intrinsic duty cycle of extreme acceleration in AGN jets may be higher than inferred from flux-selected observations.